MasLiang/Quantum-Adder/README.md

 	- CRA_in_Mazumder:		CRA based on BQFA in Mazumder
 	- CRA_in_Sohel:			CRA based on NQFA in Sohel
 - quantum most-significant digit-first adder
-  	- MSDF_Carry_First_4q_deep:	the QMDA based on carry-first BQFA with 4 qubits
-  	- MSDF_Carry_first:		the QMDA based on carry-first BQFA with 3 qubits
-  	- MSDF_Sum_Carry_google_mixed:	the QMDA with sum- and carry-first BQFA as well as the BQFA proposed in Google
+  	- QMDA_Carry_First:		Qubit-efficient QMDA with carry-first QFAs
-  	- MSDF_Sum_Carry_mixed_4q:	the QMDA with sum- and carry-first BQFA
+  	- MSDF_mixed:			QMDA with qubit-efficient and low T-count optimisations by using temporary logical-AND, carry- and sum-first QFAs
-  	- MSDF_Sum_First_4q:		the QMDA with sum-first BQFA with 4 qubits
-  	- MSDF_Sum_first:		the QMDA with sum-first BQFA with 3 qubits
-  	- MSDF_Sum_google_mixed:	the QMDA with sum-first BQFA and the BQFA proposed in Google
+  	- MSDF_Sum_google_mixed:	QMDA with qubit-efficient and low T-count optimisations.
   	- MSDF_in_Biswas: 		the QMDA based on the BQFA proposed in Biswas
   	- MSDF_in_Cuccaro:		the QMDA based on the BQFA proposed in Cuccaro
   	- MSDF_in_Google:		the QMDA based on the BQFA proposed in Google